AlfieDarko/CV/README.md

 #### Creative Solutions
  - Used Twilio (Customer SMS biz) for a weekend challenge project and immediately saw how I could adapt this for my business
  - Building an sms system that automatically messages sub-contractors essential job details as soon as they come in.
- - Automating this part of our business will help save time and cut down on disrepencies in regards to job details -(*insert github repo here*)
+ - Automating this part of our business will help save time and cut down on discrepancies in regards to job details

 #### Mentoring (helping others)